sebinbn/TaskToIcal/README.md

 **Future Expansion:** The current solution is minimal .
 I might in future extend this program to first import user supplied calendar and then create tasks around the existing calendar.
 Currently, I have to adjust task times for task that may be clashing with existing events on my calendar before import.

-**Repository Contents:** This repository has both the sourcecode in Python and the executable file.
+**Repository Contents:** This repository has both the sourcecode in Python (iCalCreate.py) and the executable file.
+The .exe file that can be copied to run the program locally is iCalCreate.exe The rest are files generated while creating an .exe from the .py file using pyinstaller